6 min read

 What Makes a Good User Experience?

-For users to reap the benefits of your mobile app, they actually need to use it.
+Users need to use your mobile app to reap its benefits.
 It sounds obvious, but user retention often takes a back seat to acquisition, and app companies suffer for it.
-The average smartphone user interacts with 30 apps or less each month.
-This means you have a limited opportunity to demonstrate value to your users, and quickly.
+The average smartphone user interacts with 30 apps or fewer each month, which means you have a limited opportunity to demonstrate value to your users quickly.

 Why a Good User Experience is Such a Big Deal

-The user experience of your product is foundational to how customers perceive a product.
+The user experience of your product is foundational to how customers perceive it overall.
 Users want apps that provide value, solve a pain point or meet a goal, and are easy to use.
-Your app can look beautiful and meet a need that resonates with users, but if they struggle to use it, they won’t.
+Your app can look beautiful and meet a real need, but if users struggle to use it, they won’t stick around.
 For a user to continue engaging with an app repeatedly, it must be a delight to use

-The process for designing a good user experience starts well before you begin development.
-It starts with your establishing a deep understanding of your target users through your marketing research and a solid understanding of behavioral psychology.
-Here are some of the critical elements of any good UX design for mobile apps.
+The process of designing a good user experience starts well before development begins.
+It’s the result of deliberate design choices that prioritize clarity, usability, and understanding of behavioral design.
+Here are some critical elements of any good UX design for mobile apps.

 Design conventions are available for iOS and Android.
 It’s a good idea to follow these design conventions as they reflect how people are used to interacting with apps on these platforms.
+Familiarity builds confidence, and confidence keeps users exploring.
 Don’t try to be too different.
-When you do, you risk confusing and alienating your users.

 5. Include Action Confirmations

-We’ve all had the experience of an app locking up or failing to complete an action.
-Users need to see action confirmations or they’ll become frustrated.
-These confirmations can take many forms, including a popup message or a simple color change.
+When users take action (uploading data, saving a record, or submitting a form), they need to know it worked.
+These confirmations can take many forms, including a pop-up message or a simple color change.
 Make it clear that the app received the user’s input.

 6. Prioritize Readability